Define and Measure Risk - Graphite Connect

 As your business grows, it’s exposed to various risks that can significantly affect operations and financial stability.
 That’s why it’s essential to measure supplier risk as a part of risk management in procurement, as it helps mitigate potential threats to your organization.

-The first stage in this complex process is defining your risk.
+The first stage in this complex process is defining the different types of supplier risks.
 Aaron Oyler, Chief Product Officer of Graphite, says, “Knowing the risk is out there is one thing, but identifying where that risk is located is quite another.”

 Risk identification involves recognizing all possible hazards to your organization’s assets and resources, both internal and external.
 Inherent risk refers to the probability and impact of an adverse event occurring without any risk management efforts.
 In contrast, residual risk refers to the probability and impact of an adverse event after considering existing risk management measures.